-Union Square, San Francisco.
-Source: resaconvention.com Left: Main plaza overview with large central hardscape as focal point & surrounded by activating uses: hotel, commercial and retail buildings facing the space.
-In addition, the plaza paving eases congestion on sidewalks from surrounding commercial uses, transit stops and parking garage located at the plaza.
-Center: edge of the plaza faces storefronts across the streets and offer seating options for pausing and people watching.
-Right: flexible central hardscape offers opportunities for large community events such as movie nights.
+Union Square, San Francisco, California.
+Source: resaconvention.com Left: The main plaza overview with a large central hardscape as the focus is surrounded by activating uses of a hotel, commercial and retail buildings.
+In addition, the plaza paving eases congestion on sidewalks from surrounding commercial uses.
+Transit stops and a parking garage are located at the plaza.
+Center: The edge of the plaza faces storefronts across the streets and offers seating options for people watching.
+Right: The flexible central hardscape offers opportunities for large community events such as movies at night.
 Size: 2.6 acres.